lars-sh/parent/README.md

 ## Appendix
 In this appendix you can find additional technical sheets, referenced by aboves topics.

+### Maven Tips

+#### Log Timestamp
+By default the Maven output contains no timestamp.
+This tip describes how to change that on your computer.
+Sadly this needs to be configured globally and not on a per-project base.

+1. Open `<maven-install-directory>/conf/logging/simplelogger.properties` in your favorite folder.
+2. Add/modify the following properties:

+	org.slf4j.simpleLogger.showDateTime=true
+	org.slf4j.simpleLogger.dateTimeFormat=HH:mm:ss,SSS

 ### Build Process: Maven Lifecycle
 The following shows at which point in the Maven lifecycle plugins do their work.